Seeking U.S. Science Teachers for Critical Thinking Research Project.

 Thank you for your interest in my critical thinking research project.
 I really appreciate your time.
 I know that time is precious so I’ll explain simply.

 I am attempting to see if there is a correlation between critical thinking (CT) aptitude scores and critical thinking pedagogy in the science classroom.
-I will also see if evidence of critical thinking is more abundant in students where teachers have higher critical thinking scores.
+I will also evaluate the perceived effectiveness of critical thinking techniques in the science classroom.

 Why the Science Classroom?